leibnitz27/cfr_tests/README.md

     1. `python regtest.py --target java_6` (without the force argument, of course!)
     2. Wonder at the damage that you hath wrought.
     3. You should get a bunch of complaints.
 You really don't want to accept them.
+1. Fix CFR
+1. Generate baselines for all the other java versions you care about (please, at least 6,8 and 13), and 'hardcoded'.

 **Job done!**